Metro’s late-night schedule is about to go through a major shake-up

-WASHINGTON (DC News Now) — Over the next three weeks, Metro’s maintenance crews will work overnight on parts of the track showing their age and needing replacement.
+WASHINGTON (DC News Now) — Over the next three weeks, Metro’s maintenance crews will work overnight on parts of track that’re showing their age and need to be replaced.
 For passengers, this translates to longer wait times during late-night trips.

 Starting Monday, February 27, all Blue, Blue+, Orange, and Silver Lines trains will run through stations every 26 minutes after 10 p.m.
 Metro will operate the reduced schedule after 10 p.m. on the following days: